Axia-Tech/AXIA-wiki/axiasolar-wiki/translated_docs/pt-PT/glossary.md

 ## Message

-In AXIASolar's XCMP protocol, a _message_ is arbitrary data that is sent from one parachain (the egress chain) to another (the ingress chain) through a channel and ensured delivery by the vaidator set.
+In AXIA's XCMP protocol, a _message_ is arbitrary data that is sent from one allychain (the egress chain) to another (the ingress chain) through a channel and ensured delivery by the vaidator set.

 ## Message Queue

-In AXIASolar's XCMP protocol, a _message queue_ is the list of messages waiting to be process by a particular receiving parachain over a channel.
+In AXIA's XCMP protocol, a _message queue_ is the list of messages waiting to be process by a particular receiving allychain over a channel.

 ## Node Explorer